-Example 4 : Copy the Games image to an empty slice of our media already contains 6 slices (numbered from 0 to 5) We are just coping the needed slice to this existing media as a new slice (number 6) after the existing slices making it the 7th slice.
+Example 4 : Copy the Games image to an empty slice of our media

+In this example we will copy the (hd1k) games image to Slice 6 (free) of our existing media.
+In this example we assume the media has already been formatted with the combo image, which already contains 6 slices (numbered from 0 to 5) We are just coping the needed slice to this existing media as a new slice (number 6) after the existing slices making it the 7th slice.